The United Methodist Church just held a historic vote in favor of LGBT inclusion. Here's what that means for the organization's future

 "I believe in the long run, there will be a decline in the membership of the United Methodist Church because of the decisions it has made," he said.

-But Bishop Karen Malone, the president of the Council of Bishops of the United Methodist Church, is confident regionalization has the ability to strengthen the church.
+But Bishop Tracy Smith Malone, the president of the Council of Bishops of the United Methodist Church, is confident regionalization has the ability to strengthen the church.

 "It allows for a more contextualized ministry in order to address the specific social and cultural contexts," she said.

-Note: Editor's Note: A previous version of this article misstated Bishop Tracy Smith Malone's name.